Beating bowel cancer together

 Sleep and fatigue

 The worry and uncertainty of living with a cancer diagnosis can affect your sleep.
-Also, the cancer and its treatment can also cause extreme tiredness (fatigue).
+The cancer and its treatment can also cause extreme tiredness (fatigue).

 Sleep